openstack-archive/osel/STORY.md

 ## Fate of the Project

 The OSEL project was implemented and installed into production.
-There were two problems with it.
+There was a problem with it.

-The first to become visible is that there was no exponential backoff for the AMQP connection to the OpenStack control plane's RabbitMQ.
+There was no exponential backoff for the AMQP connection to the OpenStack control plane's RabbitMQ.
 When that RabbitMQ had issues - which was surprisingly often - OSEL would hanner away, trying to connect to it.
 That would not be too much of an issue; despite what was effectively an infinite loop, CPU usage was not extreme.
 The real problem was that connection failures were logged - and logs could become several gigabytes in a matter of hours.
 This was mitigated by the OpenStack operations team rotating the logs hourly, and alerting if an hour's worth of logs exceeded a set size.
 It was my intention to use one of the many [exponential backoff modules](https://github.com/cenkalti/backoff) available out there to make this more graceful.

-The second - and fatal - issue is that S3 RiskFabric was not configured to ingest from Qualys scans more than once a day.
-Since Qualys was already scanning the CIDR block that corresponded to our OpenStack instances once a day, we were essentially just adding noise to the system.
-The frequency of the S3-Qualys imports could not be easily altered, and as a result the project was shelved.

 ## Remaining Work